MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 RServer is the compute node's R execution component.

+>[!IMPORTANT]
+>DeployR is not intended to prevent or protect you from "malicious” users and is not designed for multi-tenancy.
+Please follow your organization's best practices to prevent data leakage.

 ## The Execution Context

 As per the standard usage of R, the current user starts the R executable and interacts with the application via the R Language and the R Interpreter.
 The R language provides OS-level access via the `system` function.
 With this function, a user can execute an OS command such as `system(“rmdir –r C:\\tmp”)`.
 While this is useful functionality for individual users, **it is also a potential entry point through which the computer's security could be compromised.**